SantoriniDave.com

 For many travelers, a car on these islands is more burden than benefit.

 • Santorini: Usually no. Traffic around Fira and Oia can be heavy, parking is limited in the busiest areas, and the island’s bus network is useful for the main routes.
 The KTEL buses connect Fira with Oia, Kamari, Perissa, Akrotiri, the airport, and other key spots, though schedules are centered on Fira and can be crowded in summer.
-For dinners, wineries, the port, or the airport, a taxi or pre-booked transfer is often easier.
+For dinners, wineries, the port, or the airport, a taxi or pre-booked transfer is easier.
 A car becomes more useful if you are staying in a quieter part of the island, such as Akrotiri or the far south.

 • Mykonos: Usually no. Mykonos Town (Chora) is pedestrian-only, summer roads are busy, and parking can be frustrating near the most popular areas.
 Many travelers get around with the bus network, walking, seasonal water taxis, and taxi or transfer apps.
 A car is most helpful if you are staying well outside town or want to explore quieter beaches and corners of the island on your own schedule.